You Only Linearize Once: Tangents Transpose to Gradients: Language

-We distinguish between product types (written $\otimes$), which are first-class in \Lone, and multiple-value returns (written $\parens{v_i; \dot v_j}$), which are the only construct permitted to mention both linear and non-linear values together.
-An expression returning multiple values cannot be bound to one variable, but must instead be destructured into the components when bound.
+We distinguish between product types (written $\otimes$), which are first-class in \Lone, and multiple-value returns (written $\parens{\many v; \dbar v}$), which are the only construct permitted to mention both linear and non-linear values together.
+An expression returning multiple values cannot be bound to one variable, but must instead be bound componentwise.
 We enforce this in the syntax by indexing every expression $e^{m,n}$ by the number $m$ of non-linear results it returns and the number $n$ of linear results it returns.
 As a short-hand, we write $e$ for a one-value non-linear expression, and $\dot e$ for a one-value linear expression.
 Products, in contrast, may be bound to variables, but must contain only linear or only non-linear values.

 Multiple-value returns are a somewhat unusual syntactic choice.
 In our case, they are convenient, because our transposition transformation of \Cref{sec:transposition} will be running expressions ``backwards''.
-Since an expression is free to read more than one variable from its environment, its transpose must be able to return more than one result; and it's more elegant to do so directly in the syntax instead of indirecting through a tuple.
+Since an expression is free to reference more than one variable from its environment, its transpose must be able to return more than one result; and it's more elegant to do so directly in the syntax.

-One of the limitations of \Lone\ as defined is that the size of any tuple is syntactically apparent, so it is not possible to write size-polymorphic (i.e., ``array processing'') functions in \Lone.
-Array-size-polymorphic functions are of course critical in practice, but are inessential to the transformations we introduce here, and can be supported by this framework, as witnessed by the implementations in JAX and Dex.